 The clean laboratory is used for chemical processes and circumstances where contamination is a concern and is often used for environmental sample processing, such as the preparation of phytolith and starch samples.
 It is equipped with two large fume cabinets for the use of toxic chemicals.

 The microscope room is a dedicated space containing four research microscopes and a number of portable microscopes for use elsewhere around the department.
 Staff and students use this room for various projects, including the analysis of phytoliths, use-wear traces on stone tools and cut marks on bones.
 The research microscopes are connected to specialised cameras, enabling microphotographs of the studied materials to be used in project work or publications.

 The experimental lab is mainly for the use of masters students studying the Experimental Archaeology modules but is also used by undergraduates, PhD students and researchers who are working on experimental projects.
 This laboratory has many work tables, lockers or workspace for the storage of projects, stocks of materials useful for experimental projects, a wide array of tools and an adjacent workshop.
 In addition to the experimental laboratory, there are two outdoor spaces dedicated to experimental research.

 The pottery room is a practical space for the creation of pots and other ceramic items.
 It contains an electric potter’s wheel, numerous tools and materials and an electric, programmable kiln that can reach temperatures of 1300 degrees Celsius.

-This room is dedicated to research projects and is often used by students working on dissertations and theses.
+The projects room is dedicated to research projects and is often used by students working on dissertations and theses.
 There are a number of tables which can be used to lay out artefacts while they are being analysed.